-The master indentures of trust require the trustee to hold bond proceeds, toll revenue, and any other proceeds included in pledged funds for debt service.
-These moneys are included in the restricted cash and investments held by the trustee.
+The master indentures of trust require the trustee to hold bond proceeds, pledged revenue, and any other amounts pledged for repayment of the bond debt described above.
+The balance of pledged funds held by the trustee are included in restricted cash and investments.

-Included in principal at June 30, 2017 and 2016 is \$84,944 and \$57,608, respectively, related to accreted principal on convertible capital appreciation bonds and capital appreciation bonds.
+Included in principal at June 30, 2018 and 2017 is \$113,918 and \$84,944, respectively, related to accreted principal on convertible capital appreciation bonds and capital appreciation bonds.

 A portion of the net proceeds of a prior bond refunding was used to purchase U.S. government securities, which were placed in an irrevocable escrow fund to be used for the debt service payments related to a previously refunded portion of the 1995 bonds.
-As of June 30, 2017 and 2016, the amounts of the previously refunded 1995 bonds outstanding, which were previously eliminated from the financial statements as a result of the refunding, are \$785,650 and \$803,404, respectively.
+As of June 30, 2018 and 2017, the amounts of the previously refunded 1995 bonds outstanding, which were previously eliminated from the financial statements as a result of the refunding, are \$763,868 and \$785,650, respectively.

-The following is a summary of the annual debt service requirements by fiscal year for the Agency's long-term debt obligations as of June 30, 2017:
+The following is a summary of the annual debt service requirements by fiscal year for the Agency's long-term debt obligations as of June 30, 2018: